ChadBurggraf/blue-collar/README.md

 #### Configuration

-Once youre references are added, you need to do a little (promise!) configuration.
+Once your references are added, you need to do a little (promise!) configuration.
 At a minimum, you need to tell Blue Collar the name of your application.
 We're also going to configure the web management dashboard by registering its handler.

 First, register the `blueCollar` configuration section under `<configSections/>`: